toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 First and foremost, I enjoy coding; I can work for hours at a time on a difficult problem without succumbing to frustration, and I thrive in a working environment that calls on me infrequently to talk with other people.
 Not everyone can do this, and even fewer people can enjoy it.

 Shortly before I started programming professionally, I worked a part-time job making lattes and smoothies.
-This was horrible work, which was physically demanding, low-paying, and, on occasion, emotionally abusive.
+This work was physically demanding, low-paying, and, on occasion, emotionally abusive.

 I will every so often hear colleagues in the technology business complain about the demanding nature of their work, but they are mistaken — their work is not demanding.
-Making 15 coconut milk lattes for someone who scarcely regards you as human, or carrying a sea trunk up five flights of stairs, is demanding.
-Sitting in a comfortable chair solving little logic puzzles, is not.
+Making 15 coconut milk lattes for someone who scarcely regards you as human, or carrying a sea trunk up five flights of stairs in the July heat, is demanding.
+Sitting in a comfortable chair solving little logic puzzles is not.

-Sometimes, while working programming jobs, I might miss Bangkok or scratch my head as to why I threw in my lot with this-or-that group of scheming hustlers.
-My worst day programming, however, is far better than my best day making smoothies.
+Sometimes, while working programming jobs, I might miss Bangkok or scratch my head as to why I threw in my lot with this-or-that group of fiends.
+My worst day programming, however, is better than my best day making smoothies.
 Programming work pays well, I'm respected by my peers, and, crucially, I can pick up stakes and find a different job anytime I want.

 It's good work, or at least it will be until the bottom falls out of the tech economy and you find me writing an essay about my transition to a career treating and selling beaver pelts.